jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 [Yuuki Sugawara](https://openalex.org/A5020049969), [Y Nakase](https://openalex.org/A5082427281), [Gopinathan M. Anilkumar](https://openalex.org/A5057275854), [Keigo Kamata](https://openalex.org/A5075720737), [Takeo Yamaguchi](https://openalex.org/A5020439739), Nanoscale Advances.
 None(None)] 2024.https://doi.org/10.1039/d4na00794h.

-This study reports nickel-based phosphate nanoparticles as outstanding electrocatalysts for the oxygen evolution reaction and uncovers main factors determining their activities.
+Metal phosphate-type compounds have been utilized in diverse applications, and their distinctive chemical properties have recently opened avenues for their use as catalysts.
+Metal phosphates have previously demonstrated significant electrocatalytic activity for the anodic oxygen evolution reaction (OER) in electrochemical water splitting.
+However, the critical factors influencing OER electrocatalysis on Ni-based phosphates have been insufficiently explored.
+We herein demonstrate nickel (Ni)-based phosphates-monoclinic Ni